atlas-github/nih_lstm/README.md

 # 3. Introduction to TensorFlow

-TensorFlow is a powerful open-source library developed by Google for numerical computation and large-scale machine learning.
-At its core, TensorFlow allows you to define and run computations involving tensors, which are multi-dimensional arrays.
-It provides a flexible architecture that can run on various platforms, including CPUs, GPUs, and TPUs (Tensor Processing Units), making it suitable for a wide range of applications from research to production.

 ### Section 1: TensorFlow Overview and Basic Code
 TensorFlow is a powerful open-source library developed by Google for numerical computation and large-scale machine learning.
-At its core, TensorFlow allows you to define and run computations involving tensors, which are multi-dimensional arrays.
+At its core, TensorFlow allows definingn and running computations involving tensors, which are multi-dimensional arrays.
 It provides a flexible architecture that can run on various platforms, including CPUs, GPUs, and TPUs (Tensor Processing Units), making it suitable for a wide range of applications from research to production.

 Key Concepts:
 1. Computational Graph: TensorFlow represents computations as a directed graph.
 Each node in the graph represents an operation, and each edge represents the flow of data (tensors).
 This graph-based approach allows for efficient parallel execution and optimization.